International Divorce and Parenting Across Borders

-While the international marriage may no longer work, the international family is forever.
-This article will address the parenting and relocation issues unique to international couples going through divorce.
+While international marriage may no longer work, the international family is forever.
+This article will address the parenting and relocation issues unique to international couples going through a divorce.

 It is not unusual for one or both parents to relocate after divorce – in fact, at least one spouse has to move in order to become separated.
 For parents who each have ties to the community through work and family, such a move is likely to be no further than across town.
 But in international families and for those working in international careers, a relocation can put continents and seas between parents and their children.

 In contested custody cases, relocation is among the most difficult issues for courts to grapple with and outcomes have enormous impacts on the family.
 Courts consider what is in the child’s “best interest.”
 But it is not always clear what is in a child’s best interest.
 And to further complicate matters, what is in the child’s best interest is often intertwined with what is in the parents’ best interest.
 For example, a parent returning to her homeland where she has the support of her family and community could be better for the child (as well as for the parent).
 On the other hand, maintaining proximity to both parents is also in the best interest of the child (as well as in the interest of the other parent).

 The problem is that courts are not the best deciders of what is in a child’s best interest.

 It’s no surprise that I recommend that parents talk through the important issues and decide, themselves, what will work best for their family.
 Parents can begin by identifying their long-term hopes and visions for their child and for their restructured family.

 Here are issues at the top of the list:

 - What frequency of travel is appropriate?
 Or possible?